SantonyChoi/exthereum/README.md

 # Exthereum
 This library intends to present a convenient interface to control a full Ethereum node from Elixir using the standard JSON-RPC API.
 It decodes the hex responses when necessary, and aims to cover the entire JSON-RPC API for Geth/Parity.
 This project has @specs for every function and is using Dialyzer + ExUnit.

+The plan is to cherrypick the most commonly used functions from https://github.com/ethereum/wiki/wiki/JSON-RPC first, then fill in the blanks.
+I will also include some of the more commonly used Admin+Personal API functions which will require geth to be started with `--rpcapi "db,eth,net,web3,personal"` which should only be done in a safe network environment if at all.

 ```elixir
 mix test
 mix dialyzer